LibertyThroughTruthFoundation/SovereignFamilyEcosystem/UNIVERSAL_DECLARATION_DIGITAL_SOVEREIGNTY.md

                       - - **🔄 Forced Updates**: They have imposed unwanted software changes that reduce functionality and increase surveillance
                         - - **⏰ Planned Obsolescence**: They have deliberately designed technology to fail, forcing unnecessary consumption
                           - - **🔒 Vendor Lock-in**: They have created closed systems that trap users and prevent migration
+                            - - **📱 D
-                            - - **📱 Digital Divide**: They have created artificial scarcity and barriers to digital access
+                              - igital Divide**: They have created artificial scarcity and barriers to digital access